JeremyTallant/sales_dashboard/README.md

 The next step in the workflow entails selecting appropriate visualizations to effectively convey a message and conduct a more advanced analysis.
 Initially, create a new worksheet and title it `Analyze & Visualize Data`.
 Following this, navigate to the `Raw Data` worksheet, highlight all the data, then proceed to the `Insert` tab.
 Click on `PivotChart` and add it to the `Analyze & Visualize Data` worksheet.

 ![image](images/PivotChart1.png)

+Now, drag the `Sales` and `Profit` columns to the `Values` section.
+Move the `Order Month` column to the `Axis` section and the `Order Year` column to the `Filters` section.
+Format the Sum of Sales and Sum of Profit to the `Currency` data type, and alter the chart to a combination of a bar and line graph, referred to as a combo chart.